ansible-collections/dellemc.os6/roles/os6_interface/README.md

 Interface role
 ==============

 This role facilitates the configuration of interface attributes.
-It supports the configuration of admin state, description, MTU, IP address, IP helper, suppress_ra and port mode.
-This role is abstracted for os6.
+It supports the configuration of admin state, description, MTU, IP address, IP helper, suppress_ra, and port mode.
+This role is abstracted for Dell EMC PowerSwitch platforms running Dell EMC OS6.

-The interface role requires an SSH connection for connectivity to a Dell EMC Networking device.
-You can use any of the built-in OS connection variables .
+The interface role requires an SSH connection for connectivity to a Dell EMC OS6 device.
+You can use any of the built-in OS connection variables.

 Role variables
 --------------

-- Role is abstracted using the *ansible_network_os* variable that can take dellemc.os6.os6 as a value
+- Role is abstracted using the `ansible_network_os` variable that can take `dellemc.os6.os6` as a value
-- If *os6_cfg_generate* is set to true, the variable generates the role configuration commands in a file
+- If `os6_cfg_generate` is set to true, the variable generates the role configuration commands in a file
 - Any role variable with a corresponding state variable setting to absent negates the configuration of that variable
 - Setting an empty value for any variable negates the corresponding configuration
-- *os6_interface* (dictionary) holds a dictionary with the interface name; interface name can correspond to any of the valid OS interfaces with the unique interface identifier name
+- `os6_interface` (dictionary) holds a dictionary with the interface name; interface name can correspond to any of the valid OS interfaces with the unique interface identifier name
 - For physical interfaces, the interface name must be in *<interfacename> <tuple>* format; for logical interfaces, the interface must be in *<logical_interfacename> <id>* format; physical interface name can be *TenGigabitEthernet 1/0/1* for os6 devices
 - For interface ranges, the interface name must be in *range <interface_type> <node/slot/port[:subport]-node/slot/port[:subport]>* format
-- Logical interface names can be *vlan 1* or *port-channel 1* for os6 devices
+- Logical interface names can be *vlan 1* or *port-channel 1*
 - Variables and values are case-sensitive

 > **NOTE**: Only define supported variables for the interface type.
-For example, do not define the *switchport* variable for a logical interface; do not define an IP address for physical interfaces in os6 devices.
+For example, do not define the *switchport* variable for a logical interface, and do not define an IP address for physical interfaces in OS6 devices.

 **os6_interface name keys**